leventemo/lvnt/src/content/blog/repertoire.md

 ## Slides

-### Slides - Fonó:

-- The Brosna no.1/Denis Murphy’s/Dingle Regatta
-- Star Above The Garter/Johnny Mickey’s/Dingle Regatta
-- The Road To Lisdoonvarna
-- Patsy Geary’s Slide
-- _The Brosna no.2_
-- _The Weavers_

-### Slides - own sets:

 - Cúil Aodha/O’Keefe’s/Kissed the Quaker’s Wife

 ## Polkas

-### Polkas - Fonó:

-- Dennis Murphy’s/John Ryan’s
-- Maggie In The Wood/Oh The Britches Full Of Stitches (in A)
-- Balleydesmond 3-1-2
-- Balleydesmond 2/Balleydesmond 1/_Cathy’s Favourite_
-- The Siege Of Ennis/Balleydesmond 2/Ned Kelly’s Polka
-- Maggie In The Wood/Oh The Britches Full Of Stitches
-- The Glen Cottage No1/The Glen Cottage No2
-- _Jer O’Connel’s_/_Patrick O’Connor’s_/Oh The Britches Full Of Stitches
-- _Din Tarrant’s_/_Tom Barrett’s_/_O’Connor’s_
-- Kerry Polka

-### Polkas - own sets:

 - Kerry Polka/Balleydesmond 1/Balleydesmond 2
 - The Britches Full Of Stiches (in G)/Maggie In The Wood/_Mark Quinn’s_/_Gan Ainm_/_The Maids of Armagh_

 ## Hornpipes

-### Hornpipes - Fonó:

-- The Blackbird/Poll Ha’penny
-- Boys Of Bluehill/Harvest Home/Cronin’s
-- Rights Of Man/_King Of The Fairies_
-- _The Galway Hornpipe_/The Flowers Of Edinburgh
-- _Petronella_
-- _The Peacock’s Feather 1-2_

-### Hornpipes - own sets:

 - Rights of Man/Chief O’Neills Favourite/Sailor’s Hornpipe
 - O'Connor's Favourite/Kildare Fancy/Brendan Vincent’s Favourite